 They offer practical assistance as well as a chance to socialise with others, with the additional support of trained staff and volunteers.
 They usually offer a wide range of elderly activities, including singing and dancing, arts and crafts, or day trips.
 Some might even include a hot meal and refreshments throughout the day.

 Live-in Care is a more comprehensive form of elderly sitting services.
-A Live-in Carer will move in with your loved one to provide continuous, dedicated support to them at home.
+Live-in Caregivers move into the home to provide continuous, dedicated support to loved ones.
 This provides valuable reassurance to your loved one, knowing help is available at any time of the day or night.

-Live-in Care is a great alternative to residential care and enables a person to remain at home in a safe, secure and familiar environment.
+Live-in Home Care is a great alternative to residential care or an assisted living facility and enables a person to remain at home in a safe, secure and familiar environment.
 Moving into a care home can be disruptive but Live-in Care means your loved one maintains their independence, staying in control of routines and decisions about daily life.

 A night sitting service for the elderly is when a carer stays in your loved one’s home during the night and provides valuable support until the morning.
 If your loved one struggles with anxiety during the early hours or needs assistance getting up and ready for the day, night sitting for elderly people is a valuable addition to their routine.